knopflerfish/knopflerfish.org/knopflerfish.org/readme.txt

  This will check out "trunk" into a new directory "knopflerfish.org"

+The trunk currently contain the latest Knopflerfish 2 sources.
+To access the latest Knopflerfish 1 code check out the "kf_1_support" branch.

 If you're unsure on Subversion -- do read the Subversion book at http://svnbook.red-bean.com/